IDENTIFYING RISK FACTORS FOR FALLS. PREVENTING SENIOR FALLS

 Introduction

 Falls are a significant concern for seniors, often leading to severe injuries and a decrease in independence.
 Bannister In Home Care is dedicated to providing valuable information to help seniors prevent falls and maintain their quality of life.
-This guide explores various strategies, from balance and exercise for seniors to assessing fall risk and using falls alarms.
+This guide explores various strategies, from balance and exercise for seniors to assessing risk factors for falls and using falls alarms.
 We'll also discuss the importance of regular eyesight tests, adequate nutrition, and the impact of medications.

-balance for elderly, senior services, fall alarms, fall prevention, aged care, home care support, senior safety, in home safety, tips for elderly, caring
+risk factors for falls, balance for elderly, senior services, fall alarms, fall prevention, aged care, home care support, senior safety, in home safety, tips for elderly, caring

 Balance and Exercise for Seniors